planet36/randp/README.md

 # LibRandomPool (randp)

-LibRandomPool (also known as <q>randp</q>) is a library, designed for modern Linux systems, with functions that give pseudorandom numbers.
+LibRandomPool (also known as <q>randp</q>) is a C library, designed for modern Linux systems, with functions that give pseudorandom numbers.
 It was inspired by [arc4random](https://en.wikipedia.org/wiki/RC4#RC4-based_random_number_generators), and it mimics its functionality.

 ## API